Bob-586/profiles/README.md

 # Ubuntu Font for Cool Term, do not do on Windows linux-subsystem:
-sudo apt-get install fonts-powerline sudo touch /opt/profiles/.powerline_font
+sudo apt-get install fonts-powerline touch /opt/profiles/.unicode_support

+# (Optional) To disable Background colors:
+touch /opt/profiles/.simple_theme

-# If not using the install.sh installer follow these steps:
+# If NOT using the install.sh installer follow these steps:

 # First Backup any changes to these files, then remove them: